steadylearner/Rust-Full-Stack/README.md

 When you are ready to publish, read [publishing to crate io](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html) and [another from cargo](https://doc.rust-lang.org/cargo/reference/publishing.html)

+Optionally, you can include [doc-comment](https://github.com/GuillaumeGomez/doc-comment) to test code exampels in README.md.
+You can also dynamically create Rust documentation with it.

 Refer to them also.

 * [Cargo.toml and Cargo.lock comparision](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html)